Home Adventure holidays 11 amazing things to do in Mauritius on a dream holiday

 I will never give away, trade or sell your email address.
 You can unsubscribe at any time.

-Visit Mauritius beaches
+1. Visit Mauritius’ beautiful beaches

 Mauritius is surrounded by golden, sandy beaches from the north to the south and I never tired of soaking up the amazing views.
 When the sun got too hot (temperatures were in the high 20s/low 30s when I was there) a plunge in the ocean was the perfect way to cool off.